 The most impactful AI use cases in finance are not flashy.
 They are practical automations that eliminate manual work and improve decision quality.
 Forget the hype about AI replacing finance teams - what is actually happening is AI handling the tedious, repetitive parts of finance work so your team can focus on analysis, strategy, and stakeholder relationships.

 FP&A forecasting.
 Machine learning models improve forecast accuracy by incorporating more variables than traditional spreadsheet models can handle.
 They learn from historical patterns and adjust for seasonality, market conditions, and operational changes automatically.
 Where a spreadsheet model might use 5-10 variables, an ML model can weigh hundreds of factors simultaneously - customer payment behaviour, macroeconomic indicators, pipeline data from your CRM, and operational capacity metrics.
+For teams looking to redesign the annual budget cycle alongside the rolling forecast, our AI budgeting and forecasting guide covers the three-phase methodology and the client workflow we use.

 Cash flow prediction.
 AI-powered cash flow models help treasury teams predict short-term cash positions with significantly greater accuracy, reducing the need for expensive credit facilities and improving working capital management.
 These models learn individual customer payment patterns and can predict when specific invoices are likely to be paid, not just when they are due.
+For a practical guide to setting this up, see our post on AI cash flow forecasting for finance teams.

 What finance teams are seeing with AI